torch-core/tep-vault-standard/tep-vault.md

         - MUST NOT include fees charged against assets.
         - MUST NOT vary by sender.
         - MUST NOT reflect slippage or on-chain conditions.
-        - MUST NOT revert unless due to integer overflow from unreasonably large input.
+        - MUST NOT revert unless due to integer overflow from unreasonably large input or if vaultOptions/vaultConfig is not provided when required.
         - MUST round down to `0`.
         - MAY NOT reflect per-user price-per-share, but SHOULD reflect the average user’s price-per-share.
         - For multi-asset vaults, SHOULD handle conversions via `vaultConfig` if needed.